-Watch the video below and then read on for five reasons why Thailand is a gay-friendly destination.
+Watch the video below and then read on for five reasons why Thailand is a gay- and LGBTQ-welcoming destination.

-If you’re thinking this is just another tourism board attempting to slip their sticky fingers into our pink pockets without taking real action to support LGBT rights, think again.
-Here’s five fast facts on why Thailand is a true leader in LGBT rights.
+If you think this is just another tourism board attempting to slip their sticky fingers into our pink pockets without taking real action to support LGBTQ+ travellers, think again.
+Here are five fast facts on why Thailand is a true leader in LGBTQ+ tourism.

 To put this in perspective, homosexuality only became legal in the USA in 2003 after the Supreme Court ruled in favour of us during Lawrence v.
 Texas.

-While there are no stand alone laws protecting the LGBT community, both “sexual orientation” and “gender identity” are specifically mentioned and protected from discrimination in the Thai Constitution.
+While there are no stand-alone laws protecting the LGBTQ+ community, both “sexual orientation” and “gender identity” are specifically mentioned and protected from discrimination in the Thai Constitution.

-Again, unlike America where Trans people were recently banned from serving, Thailand welcomes anyone into its military ranks.
+Again, unlike America, where Trans people have been banned from serving by certain administrations, Thailand welcomes anyone into its military ranks.

-While there are many roads to pave when it comes to transgender rights in Thailand, the community as a whole is widely accepted and in some ways celebrated.
-The popular opinion of trans people is extremely favourable and trans individuals are well represented in pop culture and Thai television.
-And although it was overturned last year in an unfortunate defeat, transgender people were legally allowed to change their gender from 1932 – 2018!
+While there are many roads to pave when it comes to transgender rights in Thailand, the community as a whole is widely accepted and, in some ways, celebrated.
+The popular opinion of trans people is extremely favourable, and trans individuals are well-represented in pop culture and Thai television.

 Header image courtesy of The Tourism Authority of Thailand.

-All information taken from Equaldex and correct as of February 27, 2019.
+All information is taken from Equaldex and correct as of February 27, 2019.